WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What did you achieve?

-* For [WhitakerLab issue 19](https://github.com/WhitakerLab/WhitakerLabProjectManagement/issues/19) I got the first two wrappers working, have been writing my comments as I go
+* For [WhitakerLab issue 19](https://github.com/WhitakerLab/WhitakerLabProjectManagement/issues/19) I got the first two wrappers working, have been writing my comments as I go :carousel_horse: :sparkles:
-* For the DAS project I learnt quite a lot about the data, produced some nice graphs.
+* For the DAS project I learnt quite a lot about the data, produced some nice graphs. :art:

 #### What did you struggle with?